Nasal alveolar click: Features

-Features of the alveolar nasal click:
+Features of an alveolar nasal click:

 Occurrence

 Alveolar nasal clicks are found primarily in the various Khoisan language families of southern Africa and in some neighboring Bantu languages such as Yeyi.
+They also appear in the Australian ritual language Damin.

 Glottalized alveolar nasal click

 All Khoisan languages, and a few Bantu languages, have glottalized nasal clicks.
 These are formed by closing the glottis so that the click is pronounced in silence; however, any preceding vowel will be nasalized.